 The Australian Earth Laws Alliance is run entirely by volunteers, including our National Convenor and Board of Management.

-In February this year (2016) I connected with AELA to undertake a semester-long research internship as part of my UNSW Masters of Environmental Management studies.
+In February 2016 I connected with AELA to undertake a semester-long research internship as part of my UNSW Masters of Environmental Management studies.
 My initial research idea was to explore the way that art is used to reflect or shape our approach to environmental issues, but through my early meetings with Michelle Maloney and Ilka Nelson I refined my research aim towards exploring the specific benefits that arts processes can bring to informing environmental governance.
-It turns out that there are deep, profound and beautiful ways that art–particularly public, community and participatory art–can act as a medium for knowledge co-production, place making, and engendering cultures of connectivity between people and their environments.
+It turns out that there are deep, profound and beautiful ways that art--particularly public, community and participatory art--can act as a medium for knowledge co-production, place making, and engendering cultures of connectivity between people and their environments.

 I was aware of AELA’s interdisciplinary approach to addressing environmental issues, and was strongly drawn to their more creative and integrative way of viewing the human and environment relationship.
 With my background in classical music, as well as film and TV studies, AELA provided an opportunity for me to bring together my arts past with my current environmental pursuits.

 It was a challenging process to synthesise the somewhat disparate themes of art, the environment, and governance, but I have Ilka Nelson and Michelle Maloney to thank for providing structured, reflective, encouraging and incisive guidance throughout the process.
 My personal aim in the process was to find a meaningful pathway in the environmental field that I could continue along after the completion of the internship, and after the completion of my Masters.
 I definitely feel like I have a clearer idea of where I’m headed, and I plan to stay in contact with AELA as I continue to explore more pathways for harmonising our social and ecological systems.

 Julia Grieves - Exploring Ecospirituality